The Real Housewives of Miami season 2: Cast and synopsis

 Three of the six housewives featured on the first season of The Real Housewives of Miami returned for the second installment.
 Larsa Pippen and Cristy Rice were let go from the series.
 Alexia Echevarria stepped back during the second series and was reduced to a recurring role.
 Echevarria decided to focus most of her time looking after her 13-year-old son after he had been injured in a car accident.
-With the departure of 2 main cast member and the demotion of another, it allowed room for 4 new cast members to join the series which included, bombshell Lisa Hochstein, supermodel Joanna Krupa, successful lawyer and chef Ana Quincoces and celebrity dentist Karent Sierra.
+With the departure of 2 main cast members and the demotion of another, it allowed room for 4 new cast members to join the series which included, bombshell Lisa Hochstein, supermodel Joanna Krupa, successful lawyer and chef Ana Quincoces and celebrity dentist Karent Sierra.